HuseyinEgeOlcay/lcan/README.md

 * Player points are stored over time table
 * Time period can be adjusted
 * Works for also teams
-* Export data to CSV
+* Export data to CSV for visualization tools like Flourish
 ## Usage
 ### Berserk
 Requires Python 3.8+